DefinitelyTyped/dt-mergebot/README.md

-This is the bot which controls the workflow of Definitely Typed PRs.
+This is the bot that controls the workflow of Definitely Typed PRs.

 ## Meta